Health Conditions That Affect Sleep Quality

 Can digestive problems wreck my rest time?

-Most digestive problems can be summarized in simple words like these - Your body did not like what you ate and how much you ate.
-If you have less fiber and more fats in your diet, constipation will slow down your digestive system.
-If you had a big, spicy meal late at night, just wait for GERD (GastroEsophageal Reflex Disease).
+Most digestive problems can be summarized in simple words like these - Your body did not like what you ate or how much you ate.
+If you have less fiber and more fat in your diet, constipation will slow down your digestive system.
+If you had a big, spicy meal late at night, just wait for GERD (Gastroesophageal Reflux Disease).
 And if you are lying down just after having a hot meal during the afternoon, heartburn is sure to follow.

 natural and organic latex mattress topper